weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 **Note: directory is hereafter referred to as the parent directory**

-**Note: you can skip the rest of this section and go to [Adaptive Sampling Workflow](#adaptive-sampling-workflow) if you are just running the test system found in this repository.**

 Next, you'll need to populate/edit files in the directory `./inputs`